 This way, sometimes they will buy high and other times buy low, and over time the amount they spent on the asset averages out.

 Investors may consider allocating a portion of their funds to alternative investments, such as gold, real estate, or cryptocurrencies.
 These investments can help increase portfolio diversification, mitigate risk, and may generate significant returns.
+To invest in cryptocurrencies users will have to utilize a digital currency exchange to gain exposure to these assets.

 The 60/40 portfolio investing strategy—where a portfolio is comprised of 60% stocks and 40% bonds—is a popular one, but it’s not right for everyone.
 Though it carries less risk and is less volatile than a portfolio that contains only stocks, making it a traditionally safe choice for retirement accounts, experts worry that the current and expected future rate of return isn’t enough to keep up with inflation.